-However, another study in 2017 suggested that paramecia can only learn to associate the bright side of its swimming medium to electric current and not the dark side.
-The whole picture of learning and memory could be much complicated than we think.
+However, another study in 2017 suggested that paramecia can only learn to associate the bright side of its swimming medium with electric current and not the dark side.
+The whole picture of learning and memory could be much more complicated than we think.
 Looking forward to hearing more new studies on this very interesting topic.

 Can paramecia communicate?